openhab/openhabian/README.md

 any success stories, though.

-Going beyond what the RPi image provides, as a manually installed set of scripts, we support running openHABian on x86 hardware on generic Debian On ARM, we only support Raspberry Pi OS.
+Going beyond what the RPi image provides, as a manually installed set of scripts, we support running openHABian on x86 hardware on generic Debian.
+On ARM, we only support Raspberry Pi OS.
 These are what we develop and test openHABian against.
 We do not actively support Ubuntu so no promises but we provide code "as-is"